yametech/echoer/README.md

 2. your code

-You need to serve the business to http and receive the request request contains the following fields,example ref: e2e/flow_impl/action/ci.go/request struct
+You need to serve the business to http and receive the request contains the following fields,example ref: e2e/flow_impl/action/ci.go/request struct
 ```
 FlowId           string `json:"flowId"`
 StepName         string `json:"stepName"`